Gorgoras/Gorgoras/README.md

 - I'm also the nerd with most answers on StackOverflow in the Data Factory V2 tag! 😄 https://stackoverflow.com/tags/azure-data-factory-2/topusers

+- I'm a fan of building small tools to help people in everyday things, the most recent example is my Telegram chatbot.
+Just send it a picture and the bot will return the same image but mirrored!
+There are a lot of tools to do this but most non-technical people struggle with these sort of things.
+Useful when taking a selfie against a sign!! 😄 Use it for free here: http://t.me/imageflippy_bot

 - &#x270d; I like writing blogs about data and general cloud configuration.
 Almost always it is in Spanish but Google Translate will make sure you can read them in any language 😄.
 Here are my blog posts:
 	- https://blog.ladataweb.com.ar/post/661683537610784768/databricks-paper-lakehouse
 	- https://blog.ladataweb.com.ar/post/188045227735/get-access-token